 Many health care professionals do this, including:

-Primary care doctor: These doctors are mainly trained in treating physical illnesses, but they have some training in mental problems.
+Primary care doctor: These doctors are either MDs or DOs and are mainly trained in treating physical illnesses, but they have some training in mental problems.

 Physician assistant (PA): These caregivers are not doctors, but they are trained to identify symptoms of mental illness and to treat mental disorders under a doctor’s supervision.